Mikeyballard40/DevEnvironment/Startup/README.md

 * Frontend makes WebSocket connection
 * Data sent over WebSocket connection // still facing bugs
 * WebSocket support for data pushed from the backend

+  ## React

+* Bundling using Vite
+* Several function al react components across multiple files
+* Use of React router
+* Use of React hooks